 - Inquest 2016

-David recently represented a private psychiatric hospital group whose patient committed suicide with a belt she had concealed in her room as the ligature.
+David represented a private psychiatric hospital group whose patient committed suicide with a belt she had concealed in her room as the ligature.
 The Coroner found a number of failings in care but David dissuaded her:

 i) from concluding that the hospital was guilty of neglect; and